Zendro-dev/Zendro-dev.github.io/setup_root.md

  ***➡ WITHOUT DOCKER***

-Execute the next command to stop Zendro if you are on production mode:
+Execute this command to stop Zendro if you are on production mode:
 ```
 $ zendro stop -p
 ```